kman3107/Kman3107.github.io/tutorials/1.14.4/forge/3.3-config/index.md

 }
 ```
 This code actually defines the values in your config, their name, their comment, their translation key and their default value.
 The calls to `push` and `pop` make a category.
 Categories can be nested.
-3. Register your config (Main mod constructor)
+3. Register your config (inside your mod's constructor in your main mod class)
 ```java
 ModLoadingContext.get().registerConfig(ModConfig.Type.CLIENT, YourConfig.CLIENT_SPEC);
 ```
 This code registers your config with Forge.
-This allows server configs to be synced and Forge to fire the appropriate config events for you.
+This allows server configs to be synced when you join a server so everyone has the same configuration and Forge to fire the appropriate config events for you.
 4. Make a method to bake your values
 > "Baking" means taking the values from the config object, turning them into Java objects and putting them in a field.

-> You bake a config because the get/set methods on the config object are expensive
+We bake a config because calling the get/set methods on the config object are much more expensive than just field access.
 ```java
 public class YourConfig {
 	public static final ClientConfig CLIENT;